It Begins with a Ring

 Bottle caps are your reward for reaching certain goals in the Shooting Gallery, and there are 24 bottle caps to collect: 4 target sets in the Shooting Gallery, and 6 bottle caps per target set.

 At first, only set A is available, but as you progress, B, C and D become available.
 Each time you encounter a Shooting Gallery, make sure to pop your head in and see if a new set is available.
+The galleries can be found in the following chapters:

 You have two weapon sets available to you: Rapid Fire (Shotgun, TMP and a Grenade), and Sniping (a Rifle, a Pistol, and a Grenade).
 My preference is for the Rapid Fire set.
 As long as you hit every target, you don’t hit Ashley, and occasionally pick up the Salazar bonus target, earning the 6 bottle caps will be a cinch.
 Take your time with each shot, but don’t worry about headshots – as long as you hit every target, and the occasional bonus target, your score will be plenty to earn all the rewards.